CharlesBCookman/HTML-page-template/css/README.md

 ## Description

 _{This template is for practice of html and css syntax reference for classmates and collaborators.
 This template is also for to practice make, clone, design, or collaborate on a website.
-This template is a multipurpose practice tool.}_
+This template is a multipurpose practice tool.
+In order to comply with class instructions please do not copy and paste into files or projects that are to be personal projects.
+Perferably this should be used for reference and not copying.}_

 ## Set up/Installation Requirements